akshayreddykotha/akshayreddykotha.github.io/_pages/about.md

 ---

-I have 4+ years of work experience in informational technology, e-learning, and insurance companies with a knack for marketing analytics.
+I have 5+ years of work experience in e-learning, insurance, and the non-profit sector companies with a knack for marketing analytics.
 I am a self-motivated analytics enthusiast inclined to generate actionable insights to support decision-making and better the customer experience.
 Graduated with Masters in Business Analytics at UC San Diego and in a data journey for the greater good.
 Feel free to click the [Works](https://akshayreddykotha.github.io/works/) to unveil the projects I worked on).
 Furthermore, I enjoy working on modeling and the interesting part to me is translating those results into an easy-to-understand language be it business or for fun.

 ## My Forte